y-jar/y-jar/README.md

 ### A little about MEEE

 - 0\ Ask me about potatoes or rocks
-- @sc How to reach me: calling on my cacti
 - I give everything names

 ### My Goals in Tech